-Why organise a congress in Jyväskylä?
+Why organise a conference in Jyväskylä?

 Jyväskylä is a unique, vibrant and youthful city.
 The city’s educational institutions have long experience in hosting various congresses and conferences.
 Our city is characterised by a warm conference culture and hospitality.